If you are looking for natural solutions for androgenic alopecia and hair loss, then you should definitely check out these DHT blocking foods.

 The specific catechin, epigallocatechin gallate (EGCG), has been linked to suppression of 5-AR, which helps to reduce DHT levels in the blood.
 That is excellent news for hair loss and prostate issues as well!(2)

 In 2014, researchers conducted a study on 76 men with androgenic alopecia to observe what happens with supplementation with PSO on hair loss.

 Researchers gave the patients in the intervention group 400mg of PSO daily.
 After 24 weeks, they observed excellent results compared to the control group.

 Many of the men self-reported that they were happier with their hair loss and thought it was growing back.
 And after researchers compared the before and after photographs, they realized that they were correct.

-After 24 weeks, the average hair count of the group treated with PSO increased by 40%!(4) In other words, they had new hair growth on their head.
+After 24 weeks, the average hair count of the group treated with PSO increased by 40%!(3) In other words, they had new hair growing on their head.

 You can also eat whole pumpkin seeds or apply PSO directly to the scalp if desired to get your healthy hair back.